DecisionsDev/odm-container-samples/cross-component/deployexecute/README-KUBERNETES.md

 # Introduction

-This page explains how to run the BOM dynamic domain sample in Kubernetes.
+This page explains how to deploy ODM in Kubernetes.

 ## Deploying ODM